A Checkout Stability Use Case for High-Volume Magento Merchants

 |---|---|

-| Slow backend processing | Slower checkout experience |
+| Slow backend processing | Checkout pages may take longer to respond |

-| Heavy inventory syncing | Checkout interruptions |
+| Heavy inventory updates | Order placement can become less reliable |

-| API communication delays | Customer timeouts |
+| Integration delays | Customers may face timeouts or interruptions |

 For merchants, the risk is clear: